-Important Publications Pertaining To Dynamical Systems based Soil Mechanics
+Important Material Pertaining To Dynamical Systems based Soil Mechanics

 2) Constitutive Model of Soil Based on a Dynamical Systems Approach (pre-publication of ASCE note showing that soil shear can be described as a dynamical system.)